mongodb-industry-solutions/Leafy-Predictive-Maintenance/README.md

 Go to MongoDB Atlas and navigate to Atlas Search.

 Click "Create Search Index" and select JSON Editor under Atlas Vector Search.
-Choose the database and collection you created earlier.
+Choose the database and collection (REPAIR_MANUALS_COLLECTION) you created earlier.
-Set "pred_maint_repair_index" as the Index Name.
+Set "pred_maint_repair_index" as the Index Name and update your env file variable REPAIR_PLAN_SEARCH_INDEX.

 Paste the following index definition in the edit box:
 ```
 {